You'll cry and cry and try to sleep.

 - A Family Affair: The cheater sleeps with their partner's relative.

 - Good Adultery, Bad Adultery: In a work with multiple instances of adultery, the adulterer is portrayed sympathetically in one instance and evil in another.

-- Lipstick Mark: Lipstick on your collarbone or cheek reveals an affair.
+- Lipstick Mark: Lipstick on your clothing, collarbone, or cheek reveals an affair.

 - Mistaken for Cheating: Someone mistakenly believes their partner is cheating on them.

 - The Mistress: A relatively long-term lover whose partner is married to someone else.